LcyXMU/PCTPNet/README.md

 # PCTPNet
-This is the code for trajectory planning and the net we name is PCTPNet
+This is the code for trajectory prediction and the net we name is PCTPNet